-Prompt engineering is the newest high-salary specialization in U.S. tech — and the one with the largest percentage cost differential between U.S. and India-based talent.
-While the role has existed for fewer than four years at scale, it has already developed a bifurcated compensation market: frontier-lab salaries in the stratosphere, and a broader mid-market where well-qualified engineers are accessible to companies outside the top ten AI labs.
+Prompt engineering is the newest high-salary specialization in U.S. tech - and the one with the largest percentage cost differential between U.S. and India-based talent.
+While the role has existed for fewer than four years at scale, it has already developed a well-defined compensation market, with well-qualified engineers accessible to companies of every size, not just the largest AI labs.

 The cost gap between hiring a prompt engineer in the U.S. versus sourcing one from India through a managed remote workforce provider is not incremental.
 It is structural.
-A mid-market U.S. prompt engineer earning $130,000/year base costs an employer $160,000–$175,000/year once benefits, payroll taxes, equipment, and recruiting are factored in.
-A remote prompt engineer through F5 Hiring Solutions costs $31,200–$46,800/year, all-inclusive.
-For ecommerce companies building AI-powered product discovery, search, and recommendation features, that difference — $48,200–$174,800 annually per engineer — funds two or three additional product hires.
+A mid-market U.S. prompt engineer earning $130,000/year base costs an employer roughly $185,000/year once benefits, payroll taxes, equipment, and recruiting are factored in (base x1.4265, the BLS ECEC fully-loaded multiplier).
+A remote prompt engineer through F5 Hiring Solutions costs $31,200-$46,800/year, all-inclusive.
+For ecommerce companies building AI-powered product discovery, search, and recommendation features, that difference - $51,200-$136,800 annually per engineer - funds two or three additional product hires.

 How Much Does a U.S. Prompt Engineer Earn in 2026?

 The fully-burdened cost to a U.S. employer tells a different story than the base salary headline.
-Employers add 20–30% on top of base for statutory and discretionary benefits: FICA taxes, health insurance, 401(k) matching, paid time off accrual, and equipment.
-A prompt engineer earning $145,000 base costs an employer $174,000–$188,500/year before a recruiter touches the search.
-If an agency fills the role, the standard 20–25% placement fee adds $29,000–$36,250 to the first-year cost — a non-recurring but real expense that most cost comparisons undercount.
+Employers add roughly 42.65% on top of base for statutory and discretionary benefits (the BLS Employer Costs for Employee Compensation, or ECEC, loading): FICA taxes, health insurance, 401(k) matching, paid time off accrual, and equipment.
+A prompt engineer earning $145,000 base costs an employer about $207,000/year before a recruiter touches the search.
+If an agency fills the role, the standard 20-25% placement fee adds $29,000-$36,250 to the first-year cost - a non-recurring but real expense that most cost comparisons undercount.

 What Do Remote Prompt Engineers From India Cost Through F5?